verghost/vlc-lua-docs/m/io/index.md

 ### Return value
 Two integer values:
 - First Value = 0 on success, non 0 value in case of failure
-- Second Value = 0 On success, [error code](/vlc-lua-docs/m/errno) in case of failure
+- Second Value = 0 On success, [error code](../errno) in case of failure

 ----
 # File Modes
-A file can be opened with one of mode.
-These modes are specified by strings where each mode and modifier is represented by a character.
+To open a file, a 'mode' must be specified.
+This is done via strings where the modes and modifiers are each represented by a character.

 Base Modes:
 - 'r' Read Only